RiccardoImprota/Who-Did-What-Networks/README.md

 ---
 ## Usage and guides
-For detailed documentation and examples, please refer to the documentation notebook or check out the Google Colab demo.
+For detailed documentation and examples, please refer to the folder 'Docs & Guides' or check out the Google Colab demo.

 ```python